Big Plans for Urea: Mexico Targets Tripling Fertilizer Production for 2024

 insight-image

-Urea is employed in a wide range of applications, such as nitrogenous fertilizers, stabilizing agents, keratolytic agents, and resins, among others.
-Key industries that utilize urea include agriculture, chemicals, automotive, and medical sectors.
-According to recent findings by IMARC Group, the global urea market reached a value of US$ 51.9 Billion in 2023.
-Looking ahead, the market is projected to grow to US$ 59.9 Billion by 2032, with a compound annual growth rate (CAGR) of 1.6% during 2024-2032.
-Several factors are driving this growth, including the increasing demand for nitrogen-based fertilizers in India, ongoing advancements in urea production technology, the rising need for higher crop yields to meet growing food demand, and favorable government policies.
+According to recent findings by IMARC Group, the global urea market reached a value of US$ 52.7 billion in 2024.
+Looking ahead, IMARC Group expects the market to grow to US$ 60.2 billion by 2033, with a compound annual growth rate (CAGR) of 1.5% during 2025-2033.
+Several factors are driving this growth, including the increasing demand for nitrogen-based fertilizers in India, ongoing advancements in urea production technology, the rising need for higher crop yields to meet growing food demand, and favourable government policies.

 Mexico, a major global producer, and exporter of agricultural products, plays a significant role in the world’s agricultural exports.
 The country’s extensive agricultural activities, coupled with the need to increase crop yields, are fueling demand for urea.
 Mexican farmers rely on nitrogenous fertilizers like urea to boost the yields of crops such as wheat, canola, and corn.
 However, Mexico has experienced fertilizer shortages due to adverse weather conditions, supply chain disruptions, and rising energy and transportation costs, which have driven up the prices of ammonia and urea.
 In 2021, Mexico imported approximately 62% of its fertilizer needs.

 In response to these challenges, the federal government announced plans in May 2022 to triple fertilizer production to support local farmers and curb consumer price inflation, with the aim of achieving fertilizer self-sufficiency by 2024.
-As part of this initiative, the government unveiled a US$ 500 Million investment plan to reactivate national fertilizer production.
+As part of this initiative, the government unveiled a US$ 500 million investment plan to reactivate national fertilizer production.
 Ammonia and urea production plants in Veracruz, Michoacán, and Baja California Sur will be revitalized to ensure a steady supply of fertilizer to small-scale farmers.
 With this investment, the Mexican government expects domestic production to reach 2,500 tons of urea per day.
 In addition to government efforts, several domestic and international companies have invested in fertilizer production in Mexico, further driving the growth of the urea market in the region, given its critical role as a raw material in fertilizer production.

 The Future of Fertilizers: Updates on Mexico's Urea Production Initiative

-• In July 2024, Mota-Engil entered into a partnership with PEMEX to construct a fertilizer plant in Veracruz, with an investment of US$1.2 Billion.
+• In July 2024, Mota-Engil entered into a partnership with PEMEX to construct a fertilizer plant in Veracruz, with an investment of US$1.2 billion.
 This initiative aims to enhance agricultural productivity in Mexico while reducing reliance on fertilizer imports.
 The project also emphasizes environmental benefits through the production of AdBlue.
 The agreement with PEMEX encompasses the engineering, construction, financing, and operation of a facility for the production of ammonia, urea, and AdBlue in Veracruz.

-• In June 2023, the Indian firm Fermachem announced plans to invest US$ 1.5 Billion in an ammonia and urea manufacturing facility in Armería, Colima, aimed at addressing Mexico's fertilizer needs.
+• In June 2023, the Indian firm Fermachem announced plans to invest US$ 1.5 billion in an ammonia and urea manufacturing facility in Armería, Colima, aimed at addressing Mexico's fertilizer needs.
 The plant is designed to produce 3,500 metric tons of ammonia daily, along with 2,860 metric tons of urea.
 Additionally, it will include a fertilizer granulation plant with a daily capacity of 2,860 metric tons.

-Case Study on Financial Model of Urea
+Case Study on Cost Model of Urea

 Manufacturing Process: The urea manufacturing process primarily involves the reaction between ammonia and carbon dioxide to produce urea and water.
 This process occurs through the Bosch-Meiser process, which includes two key steps: the formation of ammonium carbamate and its subsequent dehydration to urea.
 In the first step, liquid ammonia and gaseous carbon dioxide are reacted under high pressure (140-250 bar) and elevated temperatures (170-210°C) in a reactor, forming ammonium carbamate.
 The carbamate is then dehydrated to urea in a second reactor.
 Afterward, the urea solution is concentrated by evaporation and crystallized to form solid urea.
 The unreacted ammonia and carbon dioxide are recycled to minimize waste and improve process efficiency.